SAP-archive/cloud-bulletinboard-ads/ConnectDatabase/Exercise_10_DeployAdsWithDBServiceOnCF.md

 ## Learning Goal
 Get familiar with the service related commands of the Cloud Foundry CLI, learn how to bind your application to a service in the Cloud Foundry environment.

-The task is to get the Advertisement service including the persistency running on SAP Cloud Platform, Cloud Foundry environment.
+The task is to get the Advertisement service including the persistency running on SAP Business Technology Platform, Cloud Foundry environment.
 Therefore the deployed application must be bound to a PostgreSQL service, offered by the Cloud Foundry environment.

 ## Prerequisite
 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [`origin/solution-9-Implement-JPA-Entity`](https://github.com/SAP/cloud-bulletinboard-ads/tree/solution-9-Implement-JPA-Entity).